 Love came into my life when it was least needed, but made me a better person than I ever was.
 But this deflected me from my planned path towards my ambition, to grow financially and to achieve professional excellence in writing.
 I knew how money issues ruin relationships, and I didn’t want our story to end the same way.
 Soon, the question of ‘money or love’ rattled me to the core.

-Many times I had to cancel special plans for her, only because I had bills to pay and take care of the family.
+Many times, I had to cancel special plans that we had made, only because I had bills to pay and a family to take care of.
 It became a regular practice for her to surprise me with gifts or something special since we came together.
-But when it’s my turn, when it comes to making her day special, I’m always stuck with my official duties, or finances or work commitments.
-Whether it’s her birthday, anniversary, or any special day.

 As a man, always taught to be a successful earning member of society, having the responsibility of running the household, I tend to be insecure about finances.
 I do question myself, I do quarrel with the inner realms of my mind each day, about my ambitions, but in the end, I have her, and that is better than any monetary or material reward I can ever get.

 Still, on some days, I sit in my office, engrossed in my thoughts about my dream career like every young adult.
 What I do is entirely different from my plan to be an author.
 But I have her.
-And that is what sweeps my thoughts away from the gloom attached to the disappointment of not being able to achieve my desired results.
+And that is what sweeps my thoughts away from the gloom and disappointment of not being able to achieve my desired results.